 *Grace, a non-contingent, unconditional gift.
 It is independent of any response you can make to affect it.

 *Supraliminal, liminal refers to a threshold of perception.
-Think of the Unified Field of Consciousness flowing through you like a beam of light.
-Conscious awareness is comprised of those frequencies of the light that you can perceive.
+Think of Source Consciousness flowing through you like a beam of light.
+Your individual conscious awareness is comprised of those frequencies of the light that you can perceive.
 There are frequencies that are both below (sub) and above (supra) your conscious awareness.